 Disa bracteata

 An emerging threat to the Mornington Peninsula’s native wildflower populations, this highly invasive environmental weed produces millions of dust-like seeds allowing it to spread easily and form dense colonies.
-If we allow this plant to invade unchecked the consequences could be devastating.

 South African Weed Orchid is the only invasive non-native orchid in Victoria.
 First found in the 1940s, South African Orchid has established populations across the state.
 Most plants are found in